Young woman clothes shopping at a boutique.

 Travel and lodging costs can go sky-high during the holidays.
 It’s best to book airfare early for better deals.
 Or consider staying with family to reduce your spending.

 Planning to fill your luggage with gifts?
-Before boarding your flight, be sure to crunch the numbers to see how much you’ll pay in checked-bag fees.
+Before boarding your flight, be sure to crunch the numbers to see how much you’ll pay in checked bag fees.
+You might also consider shipping gifts directly to your destination to spare you the extra baggage.

 Food